isomerpages/moe-concordpri/_about-us/Our Core Values.md

 ---
 title: Our Core Values
-permalink: /about-us/our-core-values
+permalink: /about-us/our-core-values/
 description: ""
 ---
 ### Level Value Adoption Programme

-There are six Core Values in the school.
+<p style="text-align:justify">There are six Core Values in the school.
 Each value is adopted by a level which reinforces the value through various activities.
 All Concordians participate in all the value-related activities throughout the year.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin:0px auto;}